MENU

 Prayer Requests:

-• Scheduling of all work projects
+• Scheduling of upcoming work projects

 Praise:

-• Warm temperatures for second cutting of hay
+• First cutting of hay in barn

 All gifts are tax deductible and can be made out to MMRM, designated for us, and sent to the Ranch at 101 Rodeo Drive, Spring Creek, PA 16436 or online using the ‘donate’ button below.